-With gardens taking up thousands of square miles of the British landscape, and wild areas of the countryside dissapeering at an alarming rate wildlife friendly gardening is playing an increasingly critical role in nature conservation.
-Our background in wildlife conservation gives us a unique insight into how gardening techniques can improve the wildlife in the garden.
-We are able to offer advice on these tequniques and implement them in our gardens.
+With gardens taking up thousands of square miles of the British landscape and wild areas of the countryside disapearing at an alarming rate, wildlife friendly gardening is playing an increasingly critical role in nature conservation.
+Our background in wildlife conservation gives us a unique insight into how gardening techniques can improve the wildlife in your garden.

 Sustainable gardening looks to create havens for wildlife whilst reducing the gardens carbon footprint.
 It focuses on encouraging the use of recycled and renewable rescourses, promoting biodiversity and conservation, and takes on an organic approach to gardening

 Make sure there is something in flower right through the season